 Developing and launching new products are exciting for a company.
 When successful, a new product launch promises not only revenue growth but also many other benefits such as increased market leadership or competitive advantage, highly engaged customers, etc. Although, teams often treat a new product launch as a silver bullet solution.
 Whereas, real growth is most likely a sum of several shots fired.
 Much of it comes down to how a new product is developed and launched.

-Traditional product development and launch is risky and offers limited learning for growth
+Traditional product development and launch is risky and offers limited learning for growth due to linear thinking

 In the B2B models, a new product is generally defined as a product that will tap into the new budgets of existing and new customers.
 One of our clients has been a market leader for over a decade offering B2B ad products, tapping into the “open web” marketing budgets of their users.
 They needed to find new markets for growth and tried tapping into the “social media” marketing budget.
 Since the company offered high ACV (Average Customer Value) products (typically over $50K), the rest of the organization believed that every new product would bring a similar revenue impact.
 Such an organizational belief had set a very high expectation on the new product launch.
 While the company may have got lucky, it was not possible to convert the new product launch into high ACV sales overnight.